jeffreylaw/dbd-bloodweb-clicker/README.md

 ## General
 - Limited testing done on 1920x1080 full screen DBD on Windows 10
 - USE AT YOUR OWN RISK
+- To get the executable, visit [here](https://github.com/jeffreylaw/dbd-bloodweb-clicker/releases/latest) and click on bloodweb-clicker.exe to download

 ## Usage